Prayers for Israel, Gaza/Palestine, Ukraine and South Sudan including videos and other resources Click here for more details

 Site search

-There will be a two-minute silence at noon on the day.
+There will be a two-minute silence at noon on the day and many parishes will be marking the day – including in services this coming weekend as well as on the day itself.
 Links to further information and resources are below.

 While VE Day (Victory in Europe) marked the end of the war in Europe in May 1945, many thousands of Armed Forces personnel were still engaged in fighting in the Far East.